wmmcinturff/code-challenges/README.md

 # Code Assessments

-Over the next few weeks, we will be testing your knowledge on several code concpets to ensure that you understand them.
+- Over the next few weeks, we will be testing your knowledge on several code concpets to ensure that you understand them.

-These assessments are meant to give you coding practice and to ensure that you follow directions and understand them.
+- These assessments are meant to give you coding practice and to ensure that you follow directions and understand them.

-We are here to help you get through them if needed.
+- We are here to help you get through them if needed.

+## Don't Forget!

+HAVE FUN!